 You don’t get a storage pouch with the Tria.
 So, keep the box to store it in, because this protects it from knocks and dust.
 And be extra careful when using the laser.
 It’s delicate despite the weight.
 Several users complain there’s no repair service with Tria, after they’ve accidentally dropped or damaged it.

-I love the Tria 4X laser because it’s the most powerful available for home use, so it follows you get your longest lasting results.
-However, I recommend it for face and small area treatments only, done in 30-minutes.
+I love the Tria 4X laser because the extra power promises your longest lasting results.
+However, it suits smaller areas only, which fit in 30-minute sessions.
 It’s too tedious and time-consuming for legs or whole-body sessions.
 Try another best buy instead.

-And remember, that extra power means it can hurt, so weigh this up in your decision.
-However, you can buy and try it with a reassuring money-back guarantee.
+Also, that extra power means it can hurt.
+However, you can buy and try it with a reassuring UK money-back guarantee.
 If you don’t like it, return it for a refund.